Pee (South Park): Production

 "Pee", the South Park thirteenth season finale, was written and directed by series co-founder Trey Parker, and was rated TV-MA in the United States.
 Since the episode takes place in a waterpark, all animation had to be drawn from scratch.
 The episode was conceived a mere week before its initial broadcast, and the animation was almost completely unfinished two days before airing.
 Parker and Matt Stone had the idea of a waterpark-themed episode for a long time and reminisced about Water World in Denver, Colorado during the episode's production.
 Initially, the name of the park in the episode was Pi Pi's Urine World.
 "Pee" first aired on November 18, 2009 in the United States on Comedy Central.
 The episode marked the third time during the thirteenth season that Kenny was killed, a running gag throughout the series.
 He also died during the season premiere, "The Ring" and during "W.T.F."
 During one of the final scenes, an alien holding a banana is visible among the crowd in the background.
 The alien was placed in the episode as part of a contest offered by the show's official website, in which viewers who could find and identify the alien in the episode could enter a contest, with the winner getting an animated version of himself or herself placed in the South Park opening credits.

-The episode featured a musical number sung by Cartman in which he despairs over the number of minorities at the waterpark.
-He also reminisces about the park before the ride instructions were also read in Spanish.
+The episode featured a musical number sung by Cartman in which he despairs over the number of "minorities" at the waterpark.
 The day after "Pee" was originally broadcast, three different kinds of T-shirts and hooded sweatshirts based on the episode were made available on South Park Studios, the official website of South Park.
 One featured Butters standing next to a puddle of urine saying, "1 in 3 People Admit They Pee in Pools".
 The second included Cartman and his quote from the episode, "Your world is cold and void of any humanity".
 The third featured Stan, Cartman, Kyle and Kenny wearing bathing suits and standing in front of a Pi Pi's Splashtown logo.